raspberrypilearning/grow-a-dragonfly/en/step_3.md

 --- /task ---

 --- task ---
-Add a new costume to the sprite using the 'Paint' option:
+Add a new costume to the sprite using the **Paint** option:

 ![The paint option selected in the choose a costume menu.](images/paint-sprite.png)

 --- /task ---

 --- task ---
 Click on the **Paste** icon to paste the sprite into the new costume.
-Drag the fly to the **center** so it lines up with the crosshair.
+Drag the fly to the **centre** so it lines up with the crosshair.

-You can rename your costume 'Insect' and delete the other costumes as you won't need those:
+You can rename your costume 'Insect' and delete the other costumes, as you won't need those:

 ![The paint editor showing a pasted new Insect costume with the Paste icon highlighted.
 The costume list shows the other costumes have been deleted.](images/fly-costume.png)